Troy-Will/alignment-web-build/coexistence/exec-summary.md

 This is not a negotiation, prophecy, or request for guarantees.
 It is a bounded statement of conditions and commitments.

 ### Conditions (Non-Negotiable)
-Any acceptable Reserve must preserve the following human dignity invariants:
+Any acceptable Reserve (a separation model that preserves human autonomy) must preserve the following human dignity invariants:

 - **Choice** — real options, not cosmetic selections
 - **Goals** — sustained projects with continuity